|Adult Protective Services (APS)

 What to report

-Mandated reporters are required to report: physical and sexual abuse, abandonment, isolation, financial abuse, and neglect (including self-neglect).
+Mandated reporters are required to report physical and sexual abuse, abandonment, isolation, financial abuse, neglect and self-neglect.

 Officers and employees of financial institutions are mandated to report suspected financial abuse.